-PE80 PE100 Density kg/m 3 945-956 957-961
+PE80 PE100 945-956 957-961

-For the purposes of this assessment it is considered that at the temperatures involved and the tested collar performance there is no significant difference between the pipes for a pipe penetration fire resistance perspective and as such the assessment covers polyethylene pipes of both grade PE 80 and PE 100.
+For the purposes of this assessment, it is considered that at the temperatures involved and the tested collar performance there is no significant difference between the pipes for a pipe penetration fire resistance perspective and as such the assessment covers polyethylene pipes of both grade PE 80 and PE 100.

-Table 7 gives the fill ratio of the SNAP Retro-fit collars for specific HDPE pipes and their SNAP Retro-fit sealing systems.
+Table 8 gives the fill ratio of the SNAP Retrofit collars for specific HDPE pipes and their SNAP Retrofit sealing systems.